 Julie Ann Palagi has been directing in Sweet Adelines since she was only 29 years old.
 She is an experienced soloist, voice teacher, director and quartet singer, having won two Sweet Adelines regional championships with her quartet, Flashpoint!.

 Ms. Palagi’s passion for a cappella music is obvious in her animated, fast-paced rehearsals.
-She continually teaches vocal production techniques in rehearsals and encourages each singer to learn about her own voice to be able to sing to her fullest Ms. Palagi believes confidence is gained through achievement.
-Much is accomplished each week, and the pride and cameraderie among the singers is evident to anyone who joins a rehearsal or listens to a Greeley Harmonix performance.
+She continually teaches vocal production techniques in rehearsals and encourages each singer to learn about her own voice to be able to sing to her fullest.
+Ms. Palagi believes confidence is gained through achievement.
+Much is accomplished each week, and the pride and cameraderie among the singers is evident to anyone who joins a rehearsal or attends a Greeley Harmonix performance.